 3. Give away your old belongings

 Your used household items can mean a lot to low-income families.
 Nonprofits and church thrift shops can accept your gently used clothing, books, electronics, and furniture.
-Have an old cell phone or two collecting dust in a drawer?
+Have an old cell phone or two that are collecting dust in a drawer?
 Programs like Cell Phones for Soldiers refurbish cell phones and use the proceeds to give free phone minutes to soldiers so they can call home.

 4. Donate credit card points